 DSK Swimming Gala

 Our Open Day takes place on a Friday in March.
 Learner guides accompany prospective students and families on a walk through the school and give insight into life at the DSK.
 This is followed by a presentation by the school management team, which explains the structure of the school and a question and answer session.
-If you are a prospective parent with a child you would like to enroll in the primary school or in the English stream in Grade 5, it is highly recommended that you join us for the Open Day.
+If you are a prospective parent with a child you would like to enrol in the Primary School or in the English stream that starts in Grade 5, it is highly recommended that you join us for the Open Day.

 The annual Sports Fest for Grade 1-7 usually takes place at the end of the first term.
 This is a compulsory school day (on a Saturday) where learners participate in various athletic disciplines on our sports field.
 The red and blue team compete for the trophy, the winners being those who collected most of the points (from the swimming gala and Sports Fest) as well as for best team spirit.
 Parents are invited to support and snacks and refreshments are on sale.